 Kate's story.
 "I went to a really bad place."

 Kate was a very creative child and enjoyed art and music.
 She went on to study Fine Art at university and then music in Brighton.
-While at university, Laura experienced mental health difficulties and she didn’t receive any support.
+While at university, Kate experienced mental health difficulties and she didn’t receive any support.
 She kept busy working in bars, playing music and going out.

 “When you’re 19 or 20 you can get swept away in all the fun and excitement, nightclubs and bar work and everything.
 I wasn’t drinking heavily, but that’s where it started from.”
 When Kate’s mum passed away from cancer, it was extremely difficult.
 Her mum was her best friend.
 Kate struggled with the huge loss of her mum and had difficulties with alcohol.
-She didn’t get any help with bereavement or alcohol addiction.

 “If you don’t get help, you escape from what’s going on inside you.
 That’s what I did, and I left to move to another city with a lot of sadness.
-My alcohol addiction escalated.
+My alcohol problem escalated.
 I went to a really bad place.”
 Kate didn’t receive any help.

 “Although I did live in a shared house in London for 4 years, I was mainly sofa surfing between cities for between six months to a year.
 It made me feel really anxious and quite depressed.
 There was a lot of worry about what the next day would bring.
 “I was very lucky as I had a lot of people that looked after me and offered me a space in their house and a roof over my head.